anothermountainman, Heaven On Earth, 2007

 for me... it is heaven on earth

-anothermountainman / Stanley Wong is a Hong Kong-born photographer, artist, and designer whose photographs incorporate local visual elements and Buddhist concepts.
+anothermountainman (as known as Stanley Wong) is a Hong Kong-born photographer, artist, and designer whose photographs incorporate local visual elements and Buddhist concepts.

 Enoch Cheung, Retroactive Interference, 2017